rollchains/spawn/docs/versioned_docs/version-v0.50.x/02-build-your-application/05-testnet.md

 ### Interact Set Name

-Using the newly built binary *(rolld from the --bin flag when the chain was created)*, you are going to execute the `set` transaction to your name.
+Using the newly built binary executable *(rolld from the --bin flag when the chain was created)*, you are going to execute the `set` action to your name.
 In this example, use "alice".
 This links account `acc1` address to the desired name in the keeper.

-Then, resolve this name with the nameservice lookup. `$(rolld keys show acc1 -a)` is a substitute for the acc1's address.
-You can also use just `roll1hj5fveer5cjtn4wd6wstzugjfdxzl0xpg2te87` here.
+You can either query or set data in the network using the command executable.
+If you wish to perform an action you submit a transaction (tx).
+If you wish to read data  you are querying (q).
+The next sub command specifies which module will receive the action on.
+In this case, the `nameservice` module since our module is named nameservice.
+Then the `set` command is called, which was defined in the autocli.go.

 ```bash
 rolld tx nameservice set alice --from=acc1 --yes